HDembinski/pyik/README.md

 ## Notes

-This packages also contains some a directory with working examples to copy-paste from.
+The example folder contains working examples to copy-paste from.

 ## Authors